 Pap tests are now being recommended every six months instead of once a year by some physicians.
 We’ll take a closer look at these tests in the next chapter.

 Pregnant mothers should work with and confide in their obstetricians.
 Be honest in giving your history and remember to mention any peculiarities during your pregnancy.
 Keep in mind your prodromal signs and report any herpes outbreaks.
-An outbreak during pregnancy is not necessarily reason for alarm.
+An outbreak during pregnancy is not necessarily reasoned for alarm.
 There is no reason for you not to have a perfectly normal childbirth and enjoy your child in a normal way after arriving at home.
 You may even nurse your child, provided there are no active lesions on your breasts and you practice the precautionary hygiene we spoke of here.
 It is most important to get over your fear of herpes and discount the wild scare stories prevalent in the media.